The Medicaid Look-Back Period

 - A “caretaker child,” who is defined as a child of the applicant who lived in the house for at least two years prior to the applicant’s institutionalization and who during that period provided care that allowed the applicant to avoid a nursing home stay.

-If the state Medicaid agency determines that a Medicaid applicant made a transfer for less than fair market value, it will impose a penalty period.
-This penalty is a period of time during which the person transferring the assets will be ineligible for Medicaid.
-The penalty period is determined by dividing the amount transferred by what Medicaid determines to be the average private pay cost of a nursing home in your state.
+If the Arkansas Medicaid program determines that a Medicaid applicant made a transfer for less than fair market value, it will impose a penalty period.
+This penalty is a timeframe during which the person transferring the assets will be ineligible for Medicaid.
+The penalty period is determined by dividing the amount transferred by what Medicaid determines as the average private pay cost of a nursing home in your state.

-If you have transferred assets within the past five years and are planning on applying for Medicaid, consult with your attorney to find out if there are any steps you can take to prevent incurring a penalty.
+If you have transferred assets within the past five years and are planning on applying for Medicaid, consult with one of our Arkansas estate planning or elder law attorneys to find out if there are any steps you can take to prevent incurring a penalty.